Your Guide to Game Day Nutrition

 Use caution if you are using a pre-workout in addition to other supplements.
 The combination of ingredients from multiple supplements could result in overly high doses of vitamins or other ingredients.

 Similar to all dietary supplements, recognize that pre-workout supplements have the risk of being contaminated by banned substances.
-If you have questions on a pre-workout supplement, seek out guidance from a Registered Dietitian.
+If you have questions on a pre-workout supplement, seek out guidance from a sports dietitian nutritionist.

 Similar to pre-workout supplements, energy drinks often contain a proprietary blend of ingredients.
 The proprietary blends may include ingredients such as: caffeine, taurine, B Vitamins, guarana, green tea extract, L-carnitine, ginseng, ginger root, and chromium.
 The combination of ingredients in the drink may have a synergistic effect in the body and lead to health concerns.

 If you have followed the game day nutrition strategies shared above, you should have the energy you need to perform at your best.

 If you feel you are lacking in energy, make sure you are getting enough sleep each night to allow your body time to rest and recover.
 Also consider meeting with a sports dietitian nutritionist who can create an individualized meal plan to meet your specific sports nutrition needs.

 You are now equipped with game day nutrition strategies to help you perform at your best.
 Remember to practice these strategies before competition to find the foods and fluids that work best for you.

 For additional sports nutrition ideas on what to eat before, during, and after activity, check-out my blog Snacks for Football Players – How to Fuel Your Workouts.

 Join the Nutrition By Mandy Email List & Get a Free Athlete’s Grocery List

 Click HERE to join the Nutrition By Mandy e-mail list.
 When you join you will receive a free athlete’s grocery list to print and take with you to the store.